resilmesh2/THF/README.md

 # Wazuh LLM Assistant

-A natural language interface for Wazuh SIEM using LangChain and OpenAI function calling.
+A natural language interface for Wazuh SIEM using an Anthropic Claude LLM and LangChain tool/function calling.

 ## Overview